 If an appeal is granted, the Residence Standards Appeal Committee will consider all submitted documentation.
 Before rending a final decision, there may be a meeting with the Residence Standards Appeal Committee, student (s) involved, and the Residence Life Manager to further review the incident.
 Students must present their account of the events individually, not as a group.
 After the review is complete, the Residence Standards Appeal Committee may advise the Residence Life Manager to modify, cancel, or uphold the decision regarding any or all persons involved in the incident.
 This decision is final.

-Consult your Residence Life Manager for more details or contact Student Housing and Hospitality Services.
+Consult your Residence Life Manager for more details or contact Student Housing and Community Services.